Learn how to cook large amounts of food for crowds of people

 Making food in large quantities can be a bit of an art and often a case of trial and error.
-However, there are things you can do to give you the best chance of success and not ruin your big day.
+However, there are things you can do to give yourself the best chance of success and not ruin your big day.

 A few things to remember:

 - Always give yourself enough time to make mistakes.
-Cooking the food the night before and reheating the next day is a good way to take the stress out of things and get ahead of the game.
+Cooking the food the night before and reheating it the next day is a good way to take the stress out of things and get ahead of the game.